-- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You can tolerate the loss of some or all of the principal amount of the Securities and are willing to make an investment that may have up to the full downside market risk of the Underlying. - You believe that the value of the Underlying will not decline below the Digital Barrier from the Initial Underlying Value to the Final Underlying Value. - You understand and accept that any positive return on the Securities will be limited to the Digital Return. - You are willing to invest in the Securities based on the Digital Return set forth on the cover page of this pricing supplement. - You do not seek current income from your investment and are willing to forgo the dividends paid on the securities composing the Underlying. - You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - You fully understand and accept the risks associated with the Underlying. - You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.
+- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You can tolerate the loss of some or all of the principal amount of the Securities and are willing to make an investment that may have up to the full downside market risk of the Underlying. - You believe that the value of the Underlying will not decline below the Digital Barrier from the Initial Underlying Value to the Final Underlying Value. - You can tolerate receiving shares of the Underlying at maturity likely to be worth less than your principal amount and that may have no value at all. - You understand and accept that any positive return on the Securities will be limited to the Digital Return. - You are willing to invest in the Securities based on the Digital Return set forth on the cover page of this pricing supplement. - You do not seek current income from your investment and are willing to forgo the dividends paid on the Underlying or the component securities held by the Underlying. - You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the value of the Underlying. - You fully understand and accept the risks associated with the Underlying. - You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.